 The word of God kept on spreading; and the number of the disciples continued to increase greatly in Jerusalem, and a great many of the priests were becoming obedient to the faith.Acts 6:7(NASB)

 Jesus instructed His disciples to go into all the world and preach the gospel to every creature, Jew and Gentile alike.
-He also informed Him them that they would be His witnesses in Jerusalem, Judaea and to the uttermost parts of the earth.
-Once the church was founded on the feast of Pentecost, their witness began in Jerusalem, but it did not expand beyond that region.
+He also informed them that they would be His witnesses in Jerusalem, Judaea, and to the uttermost parts of the earth.
+Once the Church was founded on the feast of Pentecost, their witness began in Jerusalem, but it did not expand beyond that region.

-The early church in Jerusalem was made up of two Jewish groups.
-There was the native "Hebrew" Jews, who had returned to Jerusalem during the times of Ezra and Nehemiah.. and the language they spoke was Hebrew.
-There were also the Hellenistic Jews, who had remained in the land to which Israel had been exiled, OR they were Gentiles who had become Jewish proselytes - and they spoke Greek.
-Both groups of Jews remained separate from one another, before Christ's crucifixion, but having become believers, they united together as one body following His resurrection.
-Sadly however, internal disagreements broke out between these two groups.
+The early Church in Jerusalem was made up of two Jewish groups.
+There was the native 'Hebrew' Jews who had returned to Jerusalem during the times of Ezra and Nehemiah, and the language they spoke was Hebrew.
+There were also the 'Hellenistic' Jews, who had either remained in the land to which Israel had been exiled, or were Gentiles who had become Jewish proselytes, and the language they spoke was Greek.
+Both groups of Jews remained separate from one another before Christ's crucifixion, but having become believers, they united together as one Body, following His Resurrection.

-Not only was there external opposition to the early Church, from the religious leaders, but internal conflict also erupted between the two ethnic groups of Jews The disagreement was in connection with the unfair distribution of food for the respective widows.
+Sadly, however, not only was there external opposition to the early Church from the religious leaders, but internal conflict also erupted between the two ethnic groups of Jews.
+The disagreement was in connection with the unfair distribution of food for the respective widows.
 The Hellenistic Jews thought that Hebrew widows were being more highly favoured, which caused ongoing bitterness and internal bickering.

-As a result, we find that... "the word of God kept on spreading; and the number of the disciples continued to increase greatly in Jerusalem, and a great many priests were also becoming obedient to the faith".
-An increasing number of Jews, including a large number of priests were coming to faith, through the power of the Spirit, as the truth of Scriptures was unfolded.
+As a result, we find: "The Word of God kept on spreading; and the number of the disciples continued to increase greatly in Jerusalem, and a great many priests were also becoming obedient to the faith."
+An increasing number of Jews, including a large number of priests, were coming to faith through the power of the Spirit, as the truth of Scriptures was unfolded.

-However, rather doing as Christ instructed, by going into all the world and preaching the gospel to every creature - both Jew and Gentile alike, they remained in Jerusalem.. only preaching to Jews - i.e. Hebrew Jews; Hellenistic Jews and Jewish proselytes.
+However, rather doing as Christ instructed by going into all the world and preaching the gospel to every creature, both Jew and Gentile alike, they remained in Jerusalem only preaching to Jews; Hebrew Jews, Hellenistic Jews, and Jewish proselytes.

-Although God blessed their ministry abundantly and even though many were being saved, there was much disobedience in those early days of the church, for they did not follow Christ's clear instructions.
-Although the word of God kept on spreading and their number greatly increased... we recognise that at this point, God was starting to lay a foundation for the next phase of His mighty work... through His servants, Stephen.
-The man appointed to ease internal tension, would also increased external hatred for the fledging Church and give rise to the spread of the gospel.. beyond the city boundaries.
+Although God blessed their ministry abundantly, and even though many were being saved, there was much disobedience in those early days of the Church, for they did not follow Christ's clear instructions.
+Although the Word of God kept on spreading and their number greatly increased, we recognise that, at this point, God was starting to lay a foundation for the next phase of His mighty work through His servant, Stephen.

-Stephen was a man, full of grace and power, and he performed great wonders and signs among the people.
-But his successful ministry angered the Jewish leaders, who shortly thereafter arrested him and killed him for his faith in Christ.
-As stones were being hurled at him and smashing his body we read that a young man called Saul was also being prepared by God.. to become Christ's chosen apostle, to preach the good news of gospel to every creature - Gentiles as well as to Jews.
+Stephen was a man full of grace and power, and he performed great wonders and signs among the people.
+But his successful ministry angered the Jewish leaders who arrested him and killed him for his faith in Christ.
+As stones were being hurled at him and smashing his body, we read that a young man called Saul was also being prepared by God to become Christ's chosen apostle to preach the good news of gospel to every creature, to Gentiles as well as to Jews.

-Heavenly Father, how privileged we are to have the book of Acts, which not only identifies many good practices to follow, but also many pitfalls to avoid.
-I pray that I may be instant in season and out of season; make time to pray in accordance with Your will and be careful to study the word of God so that I may mature in the faith and grow in the grace which You provide.
-But I also pray that I would be obedient to Your word, listen to Your instruction and obey Your command, so that I may work the works of God and that You may be glorified in my life.
+Heavenly Father, how privileged I am to have the book of Acts which not only identifies many good practices to follow, but also many pitfalls to avoid.
+I pray that I may be prepared in season and out of season, make time to pray in accordance with Your will, and be careful to study the Word of God, so that I may mature in the faith and grow in the grace which You provide.
+But I also pray that I would be obedient to Your Word, listen to Your instruction, and obey Your commands, so that I may work the works of God and that You may be glorified in my life.
 This I ask in Jesus' name, AMEN.